Aging & Disability Resources

 The Area Plan lays out the direction for Pierce County Aging and Disability Resources to serve the needs of older adults and individuals with disabilities for the next four years.
 2016-2019 Area Plan includes the proposed 2016 Area Plan budget which allocates funding for a wide range of community-based services.

-- Help you make informed choices and access services
+- Help clients make informed choices and access services

-- Help you develop a plan that addresses your health, housing and safety needs
+- Help develop a plan that addresses your health, housing and safety needs

-- Review your situation and help you make changes to the plan as needed
+- Review each situation and help clients make changes to the plan as needed

 Ph: (253) 798-4600 or (800) 562-0332